roliod/codeigniter-asset-versioning/README.md

 # codeigniter-asset-versioning
-This package can be used to force browser refresh of assets when cached in the users browser utilizing an asset versioning technique.
+This package can be used to force browser refresh of assets when cached in the users browser utilising an asset versioning technique.
+The version number used is the assets last modified timestamp.

 ## Installation (Files)